lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop-3.md

 Robert Boyer is a master printer and oversees all fine art printing for LPFA.
 Bob is also a computer and software technician.
 He is an experienced studio photographer and workshop presenter.

-### Cancellation policy

-You may cancel your participation up to 60 days prior to the workshop without penalty and receive a full refund or priority placement in the next workshop opportunity.
-Within 60 days, we will try our best to fill your slot and, if successful, refund 75% of your registration fee.
-If we are unable to fill your slot we will not be able to provide any refund.